awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

   aws:elasticbeanstalk:environment:process:https:
     Port: '443'
 ```
-The `DefaultProcess` option is named this way because of Application Load Balancers, which can have non\-default listeners on the same port for traffic to specific paths \(see  for details\)\.
+The `DefaultProcess` option is named this way because of Application Load Balancers, which can have non\-default listeners on the same port for traffic to specific paths \(see [Application Load Balancer](environments-cfg-applicationloadbalancer.md) for details\)\.
 For a Network Load Balancer the option specifies the only target process for this listener\.
 In this example, we named the process `https` because it listens to secure \(HTTPS\) traffic\.
 The listener sends traffic to the process on the designated port using the TCP protocol, because a Network Load Balancer works only with TCP\.
 This is OK, because HTTP and HTTPS network traffic is implemented on top of TCP\.